yuvalmGS/gigaspaces-wiki-jekyll/xap97/hibernate-space-persistency.markdown

 layout: post
 title:  Hibernate Integration
 categories: XAP97
-parent: space-persistency.html
+parent: space-persistency-overview.html
 weight: 200
 ---

-{% summary%} The default Hibernate implementation of the [Space Persistency](./space-persistency.html) APIs.{% endsummary %}
+{% summary%}  {% endsummary %}

-# Overview

-GigaSpaces comes with a built in implementation of [Space Persistency](./space-persistency.html) APIs for Hibernate.
+XAP comes with a built in implementation of [Space Persistency](./space-persistency.html) APIs for Hibernate.
 This implementation is an extension of the `SpaceDataSource` and `SpaceSynchronizationEndpoint` classes.
 The implementation allows a custom objects persistency using Hibernate mappings.

 {% indent %}
 ![HibernateSpacedataSource.jpg](/attachment_files/HibernateSpacedataSource.jpg)